obiora789/My_Personal_Blog/README.md

 ## Using the Application

-To use the Flask Blog, you will need to register for an account.
-Once you have registered, you can log in and create, edit, and delete your posts.
-You can also view posts created by other users on the home page.
+To use my Blog, you simply have to click the home button to access all the articles that you(the admin) have/has preloaded upfront with or without a user account.
+When you clone this app, you'll be creating your database from scratch and so you will have to create the blog posts as an admin.
+(If I preloaded the posts, the app will only recognise me the admin, which means you'll never have full access to the app because you don't know my password).
+Your users will need to register for an account.
+Once you have registered, the app logs you in automatically and your session is created.
+It logs you out automatically and returns to 'login' page once your user session expires.
+While user session is still active, you can not only access posts but comment on them as well.
+Remember that only the admin has the right to create, edit or delete posts.
+The app takes active measures to enforce this by hiding these buttons from other users, as well as preventing access to urls responsible for creating, editing or deleting posts.

 ## Contributing